 E. Evaluation of Student Progress Committee.
 A committee of professional staff shall develop a plan for assessment of student progress, the Graduation Standards, as well as program evaluation data for use by the Charter School Advisory Committee to review instruction and curriculum, cultural competencies, including cultural awareness and cross-cultural communication, and student achievement at the school site.
 This plan shall annually be approved by the school board.

+[NOTE: The board may choose to delete this paragraph regarding an Evaluation of Student Progress Committee upon consultation with school administration.]

 F. Reporting

 1. Consistent with Minnesota Statutes, section 120B.36, subdivision.
 1, the school board shall publish a report in the local newspaper with the largest circulation in the charter school, by mail, or by electronic means on the charter school website.
-The school board shall hold an annual public meeting to review and revise, where appropriate, student achievement goals, local assessment outcomes, plans, strategies, and practices for improving curriculum and instruction and cultural competency and efforts to equitably distribute diverse, effective, experienced, and in-field teachers, and to review charter school success in realizing the previously adopted student achievement goals and related benchmarks and the improvement plans leading to the world’s best workforce.
+The school board shall hold an annual public meeting to review and revise, where appropriate, student achievement goals, local assessment outcomes, plans, strategies, and practices for improving curriculum and instruction and cultural competency and efforts to equitably distribute diverse, effective, experienced, and in-field teachers, and to review charter school success in realizing the previously adopted student achievement goals and related benchmarks and the improvement plans leading to comprehensive achievement and civic readiness.
 The school board must transmit an electronic summary of its report to the Commissioner in the form and manner the Commissioner determines.
 The charter school shall periodically survey affected constituencies in their native languages, where appropriate and practicable, about their connection to and level of satisfaction with school.
 The charter school shall include the results of this evaluation in its published reports and in its summary report to the Commissioner.

 2. The school performance report for a school site and a charter school must include performance reporting information and calculate proficiency rates as required by the most recently reauthorized Elementary and Secondary Education Act.

-3. The charter school must annually report the charter school's class size ratios by each grade to the Commissioner of the Minnesota Department of Education in the form and manner specified by the Commissioner.
+3. The charter school must annually report the charter school's class size ratios by each grade to the Commissioner in the form and manner specified by the Commissioner.

 4. The charter school must report whether programs funded with compensatory revenue are consistent with best practices demonstrated to improve student achievement.